Prof9/PixelPet/README.md

 Extract-Palettes --palette-size 256
 Generate-Tilemap GBA-8BPP
 ```
-This imports an image `input-256-colors.png`, extracts a 256-color palette from it, and then uses the palette to generate an optimized tilemap + tileset in the `GBA-8BPP` indexed bitmap format.
+This imports an image `input-256-colors.png`, extracts a 256-color palette from it, and then uses the palette to generate an optimized tilemap + tileset in the `GBA-8BPP` indexed tilemap format.

 ### Deserialize-Palettes
 ```